 Considering the power and popularity of Gmail, there are thousands of workflows that you could create with Gmail as one of the steps.
 All that will depend on the apps that you’re using and your business goals.

-But, let’s start with something simple that anyone can benefit from.
-Here are four simple and popular workflows that will help any business streamline its business processes.
+But, let’s start with a simple Gmail Zapier workflow that anyone can benefit from.
+Here are four simple and popular Zaps that will help any business streamline its business processes.

 1. Create Zapier Workflows with Airtable and Gmail